-When Bissell took over Fabindia, following in his father’s footsteps, he immediately refocused the group away from exports to India’s domestic market.
+When Bissell followed in his father’s footsteps and took over Fabindia, he immediately refocused the group on India’s domestic market, rather than international exports.
 Over the next three decades, Bissell grew Fabindia, an unlisted Indian ethnic wear chain, from just two retail locations in Delhi to over 117 stores.

 As well as dramatically expanding the company’s retail locations, Bissell added a non-textile range in 2000 and organic foods in 2004, personal care products in 2006 and handcrafted jewellery in 2008.